Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

     Request Topics Environments List

-    Define a set of environments for which kafka topics can be requested directly.
+    Define a set of environments for which Kafka topics can be requested directly.
 Other environments cannot be requested directly, and topics can only be promoted to them.